Skip to main content

 • ✗Adds unnecessary complexity for publicly accessible tools — overkill when direct HTTP calls or standard MCP servers work fine

-• ✗Managed server adds a network hop that introduces measurable latency for sub-millisecond function calls
+• ✗Managed server adds a network hop that introduces tens of milliseconds of latency — meaningful overhead for sub-millisecond function calls

 Frequently Asked Questions